 The Alien franchise is somewhat unique in that each of its films tried to take the series in a different direction.
 Covenant, however, does not.
 It treads on familiar plot territory, namely the first film, but with the type of thrills from Prometheus that are more about shock than traditional horror.
 The interaction between the two androids is something new to the series, but that feels like it should have been something that could have been better explored in another film, not an Alien film.
 The Xenomorphs are back, but their origin is a bit of a let down.
 By remaining close to its roots, this Prequel-Sequel never really finds its legs.

 The Predator franchise tried to do the delayed sequel…and it worked OK.
 While being a massive improvement over the previous installment, Predators wasn’t quite able to transcend its budget-movie roots to generate any new excitement in the franchise.
-It has a few cool moments, including seeing a bunch of killers face off against the fearsome hunters, and Laurence Fishburne made an impression.
-It also approaches the bare-bones feeling of the original film, but doesn’t really do anything exciting with it.
+It has a few cool moments, including seeing a bunch of killers face off against the fearsome hunters.
+It also approaches the bare-bones feeling of the original film, but then makes it unnecessarily complicated.
+The casting also leaves a bit to be desired.
 The premise is the best part of this film, and having a great premise is half the battle, right?

 Alien 3 is one of those movies that could have been noteworthy, or at least just interesting.
 However, it turned out to be neither of those things.
 Still, it’s a fairly competent sequel, one that does a lot of things that sequels usually don’t do.
 It adds something new to the Alien formula, a psychological terror.
 Also, the xenomorph steals the show, which in a movie called Alien should be the case.
 There’s also some good acting from Weaver and the supporting cast.

 Prometheus has its problems.
-The plot plays into too many cliches, and for a film that many people expected would shed some answers on the origins of the xenomorphs, it only made the franchise more murky than it already was.
+The plot plays into too many clichés, and for a film that many people expected would shed some answers on the origins of the xenomorphs, it only made the franchise more murky than it already was.
 Yet, looking back at it, we can now appreciate it for what it was meant to be; less of a prequel to Alien and more of a first step in an entire new sub-franchise that would serve to expand the Alien universe.
 It was also Ridley Scott’s first science fiction film in more than three decades – he was still finding his footing.
 By itself, the film is interesting and disturbing on many levels – both traits of a proper Alien film.
-It also looks damn good, enough for me to forget about most of the plot issues.
+It also looks damn good and has a great cast, enough for me to forget about most of the plot issues.

 #3 – Predator